FieldBoss/metascapes/README.md

 -----------------
 ![image info](./img/mouse-wheel.jpg)

-To interactively display the 3d metaverse viewer refer to the above diagram.
+To interactively maneuver the 3d metaverse viewer refer to the above diagram.

     ([back to top](#top))